- Docs

 A typical flow: call the chart or horoscope endpoint, cache the deterministic result (see caching), then synthesize the narrative your users see with your own model and brand voice.

 For the visual half of the product, you do not need a frontend specialist who understands natal wheels or kundli layouts.
-The open-source UI components render charts, kundli, panchang, tarot, numerology, and biorhythm from the API response, so a designer with no insight-domain knowledge is no longer a blocker to shipping.
+The open-source UI components render charts, kundli, panchang, human design, forecast, numerology, tarot, and biorhythm from the API response, so a designer with no insight-domain knowledge is no longer a blocker to shipping.

 Normalize into your own schema